J-PARK11/SMART101-Multimodal-Algorithmic-Reasoning/README.md

 # Push docker image to EvalAI docker registry
 # Val phase
 evalai push <image>:<tag> --phase smart-101-vlar-dev2023-2088
-# Test phase
-evalai push <image>:<tag> --phase smart-101-vlar-test2023-2088
 ```
-The challenge consists of the following phases:
-1. **Val phase**: The purpose of this phase/split is sanity checking -- to confirm that our remote evaluation reports the same result as the one you’re seeing locally.
-Each team is allowed maximum of 100 submissions per day for this phase, but please use them judiciously.
-We will block and disqualify teams that spam our servers.
-1. **Test Challenge phase**: This phase/split will be used to decide challenge winners.
-Each team is allowed a total of 10 submissions until the end of challenge submission phase.
-The highest performing of these 10 will be automatically chosen.
-Results on this split will not be made public until the announcement of final results at the [VLAR workshop at ICCV](https://wvlar.github.io/iccv23/).
-Note: Your submission will be evaluated on 100 puzzles and will have a total available time of 5 mins to finish.
-Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
-If you need more time/resources for evaluation of your submission please get in touch.
-If you face any issues or have questions you can ask them by opening an issue on this repository.
+If you face any issues or have questions you can ask them by opening an issue on this repository or emailing us.